osilander/203.311/Week11/Week11.md

 ```
 So similar yet so different.

-Finbally, we can discover which _variables_ are contributing the most to each component (as we did above).
+Finally, we can discover which _variables_ are contributing the most to each component (as we did above).
 This time we will plot it slightly differently, again with `ggplot` (and credit to the tutorial [here](https://juliasilge.com/blog/cocktail-recipes-umap/ "Thanks Julia!"))

 ```R
 tidied_pca %>%